doublejman76/CodeLabs-Ruby-on-Rails-Exercises/exercises/Ruby/C3_Ruby-part-2.md

 2. Use an `if` statement to see if the name entered by the user is "john".
 If so, print out `I found you!`.
 3. Use an `else` statement to print out `You're not who I'm looking for ` follow by the name the user entered.
 4. Use the built in string method `downcase` to downcase all letters of the user input in case the user enters `JoHn`.
 5. Change the print statement to `What is your first name?` Store user input in a variable.
-Add another print statement to `What is your last name?` Store user input in a variable.
+Add another print statement, `What is your last name?`.
+Store user input in a variable.
 Use the `if` statement to check to see if the first name is `john` and last name is `doe`.
 6. Add an `elsif` statement to check if the first name and last name equate to `Amy Jeans`.
 If so, print `Amy!
 Help me look for John Doe.`

 **Exercise 2.2: Arrays and iterators** <br>